linksmart/template/README.md

 # Foobar
 <!-- Short description of the project. -->

 Foobar is not a real software.
 The name is used here as placeholder for a described software.
+This readme is meant for describing an application but can be adapted to describe a software libraries by changing `Deployment` section to `Usage`.

 ## Getting Started
 <!-- Instruction to make the project up and running. -->